|Cpl. Bruno J. Pierotti

 A third POW who had tried to walk away from the detail told the guards to shoot him, the guards took him back to the Pasay School and strung him up by his thumbs outside the doorway and placed a bottle of beer and sandwich in front of him.
 He was dead by evening.

-The Japanese conceded that unless they did something about the situation in the hold, more POWs would die.
+Most of the POWs developed heat blisters, so the Japanese conceded that unless they did something about the situation in the hold, more POWs would die.
 The Japanese moved 800 POWs to the ship's first hold which was partially filled with coal.
 During the movement of the POWs, one prisoner was killed attempting to escape.

 The stay in the cove resulted in the ship missing an air raid by American planes on ships in Manila Bay.
 It is known that the ship was attacked once by American planes while in the cove.
 The Arisan Maru returned to the Manila on October 20th, where it joined a convoy with eleven other ships.